Blinkinlabs/PatternPaint/README.md

 4. Write a description of the changes

-5. Upload the OS X and Windows distribution files from above
+5. Upload the macOS and Windows distribution files from above

 6. Pause and reflect on these changes